+Country

+Program Director

+Student ID (M#)

+II.
+MEDICAL HISTORY

+a.
+Are you currently being treated, or have you been treated, within the past five years for a physical health condition, injury, or disease?
+(If yes, please explain and include any ongoing treatment.)

+b.
+Are you currently being treated, or have you been treated in the last five years, for a mental health condition (e.g., addiction, depression, anxiety, eating disorder, or a condition related to loss or grief)?
+(If yes, please explain how you plan to manage your treatment while overseas.)

+c.
+Do you have any allergies?
+(If yes, please explain and include any ongoing treatment required while overseas.)

+d.
+Are you taking any medications (prescription, over-the-counter)?
+If yes, please explain what the medication is used for and how you plan to continue use while overseas.)

-e.
+Yes No e.
 Are you a vegetarian, or are you on a restricted diet?
 (If yes, please explain.)

-Yes No f.
-Do you have any mobility or physical restrictio or cardiac condition that may require accomm in a learning abroad program, etc.)?
-(If yes, ple relevant Disability Services documentation for odations to fully participate ease explain and attach Yes No g.
-Do you believe you have a health condition or ity, attention deficit disorder, diabetes, brain in may require reasonable accommodations to fu Abroad program?
-(If yes, please explain and attentions) ojury, epilepsy, or other) that ully participate in a Education Yes No h.
-Do you have a hearing or visual loss that maccommodations to fully participate in a E (If yes, please explain and attach relevant d ducation Abroad program?
-Yes No i.
-Is there any additional information that wor program to be aware of during your Educat (If yes, please explain.) · Yes No If yes, please contact the Disability Resour 836-4192-PSU 405 rce Center after of any relevant changes in my health that Abroad will do its best to accommodate my ne- sibility to visit a travel clinic, and plan for my m Information form are true and accurate, and I will notify Education Abroad here- coccur prior to the start of the program.
-I understand that The Office of Education eds, though not all accommodations are possible.
-I understand that it is my respon- edical needs overseas in consultation with my doctor(s), insurance company and accommodations for those situations that I have not disclosed and that any false or a participation and any refund appeals.
-Applicant Signature Date
+f.
+Do you have any mobility or physical restrictions (due to a disability, obesity, or cardiac condition that may require accommodations to fully participate in a learning abroad program, etc.)?
+(If yes, please explain and attach relevant Disability Services documentation for Education Abroad.)

+g.
+Do you believe you have a health condition or disability (e.g., learning disability, attention deficit disorder, diabetes, brain injury, epilepsy, or other) that may require reasonable accommodations to fully participate in a Education Abroad program?
+(If yes, please explain and attach relevant documentation.)

+b.
+Do you have a hearing or visual loss that may require reasonable accommodations to fully participate in a Education Abroad program?
+(If yes, please explain and attach relevant documentation.)

+i.
+Is there any additional information that would be helpful for the program to be aware of during your Education Abroad experience?
+(If yes, please explain.)

+If yes, please contact the Disability Resource Center 836-4192-PSU 405

+I certify that all responses made on this Health Information form are true and accurate, and I will notify Education Abroad hereafter of any relevant changes in my health that occur prior to the start of the program.
+I understand that The Office of Education Abroad will do its best to accommodate my needs, though not all accommodations are possible.
+I understand that it is my responsibility to visit a travel clinic, and plan for my medical needs overseas in consultation with my doctor(s), insurance company and others.
+I also understand that I cannot expect accommodations for those situations that I have not disclosed and that any false or inaccurate information may affect my program participation and any refund appeals.

-${\sf Please \ submit\ completed\ form,\ along\ with\ all\ required\ documentation\ listed\ above,\ to\ Education\ Abroad.}$
+Applicant Signature

+Please submit completed form, along with all required documentation listed above, to Education Abroad.